jexp/batch-import/readme.md

 * Property names in first row.
 * The row number corresponds to the node-id (node 0 is the reference node)
 * Property values not listed will not be set on the nodes or properties.
-* Optionally property fields can have a type (defaults to String) indicated with name:type where type is one of (int, long, float, double, boolean, byte, short, char, string).
+* Optionally property fields can have a type (defaults to String) indicated with name:type where type is one of (int, long, float, double, boolean, byte, short, char, string, string_array).
 The string value is then converted to that type.
 Conversion failure will result in abort of the import operation.
+Use commas to separate values in array.

 ## Examples